DaddaRev/Sensorial-Node/README.md

 - Each LoRaWAN sampling period includes **5 consecutive acquisitions per sensor**.
 - At each new **step** value, the ADC is initialized via **`MX_ADC_Init()`** (found in **`adc.c`** file), which reads data from the respective sensor’s port.
 - The sampled data is stored in the corresponding **`sensor_data`** structure and later used to construct the payload sent to the cloud.<br><br>
-👉 *It is possible to consult the pins that were used to connect the analog sensors in the sys_sensor.c file*
+👉 *It is possible to consult the pins that were used to connect the analog sensors in the sys_sensor.c file.*
 <br><br>
 ## ⚙️ How to Properly Run the Project